I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/bthddi/ns-bthddi-_brb_l2ca_update_channel.md

      <a href="https://msdn.microsoft.com/en-us/library/windows/hardware/ff536616">
      BRB_L2CA_OPEN_CHANNEL_RESPONSE</a> request.

+`NewChannelFlags`

+A combination of flag values that specify the updated requirements for the channel.
+This member
+      should be set to CF_ROLE_EITHER.

 `FailedChannelFlags`

 The flag or flags in the
      <b>NewChannelFlags</b> member that the Bluetooth driver stack was not able to honor.
 This member contains
      information only if the BRB call failed.

-`Hdr`

-A
-     <a href="..\bthddi\ns-bthddi-_brb_header.md">BRB_HEADER</a> structure that contains information
-     about the current BRB.

-`NewChannelFlags`

-A combination of flag values that specify the updated requirements for the channel.
-This member
-      should be set to CF_ROLE_EITHER.

 ## Remarks
 To retrieve the current settings of a L2CAP channel, profile drivers should